USEPA/WNTR/documentation/networkxgraph.rst

     >>> G = wn.get_graph() # directed multigraph

 The graph is stored as a nested dictionary.
-The nodes and links (note that links are called `edges` in NetworkX) can be accessed using the following:
+The nodes and links can be accessed using the graph's `node` and `adj` attribute (`adj` is used to get adjacent nodes and links).

 .. doctest::